stashed/stash/docs/guides/restore.md

 ## Overview

-Following diagram show how Stash recover baked up data from the backend.
-Open the image in new tab to see enlarged image.
+The following diagram shows how Stash recovers backed up data from a backend.
+Open the image in a new tab to see the enlarged image.

 <p align="center">
   <img alt="Stash Backup Flow" src="/docs/images/stash-recovery.svg">
 </p>

-We can represent the recovery flow in terms of following steps:
+The volume recovery backup process consists of the following steps:

-1. User creates a `Recovery` crd that specifies the target `Repository` from where he/she want to recover.
-It also specify one or more volumes (`recoveredVolumes`) where the recovered data will be stored.
+1. A user creates a `Recovery` crd that specifies the target `Repository` from where he/she want to recover.
+It also specifies one or more volumes (`recoveredVolumes`) where the recovered data will be stored.
-2. Stash operator watches for `Recovery` crd.
-If it find one, it check if respective `Repository` crd exist.
+2. Stash operator watches for new `Recovery` crds.
+If it sees one, it checks if the referred `Repository` crd exists or not.
 3. Then, Stash operator creates a `Job` to recover the backed up data.
-4. The recovery `Job` read backend information from `Repository` crd and backend credentials from the storage `Secret`.
+4. The recovery `Job` reads the backend information from `Repository` crd and the backend credentials from the storage `Secret`.
-5. Then, the recovery `Job` recover data from the backend and store in the target volume.
+5. Then, the recovery `Job` recovers data from the backend and stores it in the target volume.
-6. Finally, the user mount this recovered volume into the original workload and re-deploy it.
+6. Finally, the user mounts this recovered volume into the original workload and re-deploys it.

 ## Recovery

-Now, we are going to recover backed up data from `deployment.stash-demo` Repository that was created while taking backup into a PVC named `stash-recoved`.
+Now, we are going to recover backed up data from `deployment.stash-demo` Repository that was created while taking backup into a PVC named `stash-recovered`.

 At first, let's delete `Restic` crd so that it does not lock the repository while are recovering from it.
-Also delete `stash-demo` deployment and `stash-sample-data` ConfigMap if you had followed our backup guide.
+Also, delete `stash-demo` deployment and `stash-sample-data` ConfigMap if you followed our backup guide.

 ```console
 $ kubectl delete deployment -n demo stash-demo